canique/gateway/raspberry-pi-radio-hat/README.md

 First an easy explanation:

 RX Ready = how often the RX LED turned on
-Sync Address = number of genuine messages
+Sync Address = number of messages from a Canique device
 Sync Address Timeout = number of false positives (radio thinking it's a message but it is noise)
 Fifo Level Timeout = number of cut off messages
-Payload Ready Timeout = number of incomplete message that were too long to be counted as cut off but too short to be complete
+Payload Ready Timeout = number of incomplete messages that were too long to be counted as cut off but too short to be complete

 The technical explanation: